 The administration reserves the right to deem other types of dress inappropriate even if it is not described here:

-- Marietta City spirit wear (Fridays only any MCS spirit wear t shirts can be worn including the Class of 2022 shirts).
+- Marietta City spirit wear (Thursdays only any MCS spirit wear t-shirts can be worn including the Class of 2027 shirts).

 Pants, Shorts, & Skirts:

-- Solid color khaki, tan, navy blue, black or gray pants/shorts/skirts with no designs or embellishments. including designer holes.
+- Solid color khaki, tan, navy blue, black or gray pants/shorts/skirts with no designs or embellishments including designer holes or rips.

-- Plain navy blue or black solid denim jean pants/shorts/skirts with no designs or embellishments.
+- Plain navy blue, black or grey solid denim jean pants/shorts/skirts with no designs or embellishments.

-- Students may also wear non-MCS solid/plain navy blue, black, white or gray jackets, but they must zip down to show the uniform shirt.
+- Students may also wear non-MCS solid/plain navy blue/black/white/gray jackets, but they must zip down to show the uniform shirt.